amn-max/NodeFuel/README.md

 - TypeScript-first approach for type safety and scalability
 - Built with popular stacks like Express, Prisma, and Dotenv
-- Nodemon for automatic server restarts during development
-- ESLint for code linting and formatting
+- API route generator script for quickly creating basic CRUD endpoints for new models
 - API documentation generation with Apidoc
 - Production-ready configuration with PM2 and Cross-env
 - Easy project cleanup with Rimraf